A guide on component-specific style rules.

 When rendering a component (e.g., a Button), the system will:

-1. Look for styleRules.button
+1. Look for styleRules.button.

-2. Filter rules by applyBy
+2. Filter rules by applyBy (like id, variant or class).

-matches the component’s current attributes.
+3. Check if $where matches the component’s current attributes.

-4. Apply the corresponding value
+4. Apply the corresponding value (e.g., class name, radius, etc).

 This allows styles to be dynamic, conditional, and scoped, giving you full control at a global level.